Author: Dan Fishman

 We know that ending qualified immunity makes things change immediately.
 Why do we fear this change?

 The phrase “the consent of the governed” is a fundamental principle of the Live and Let Live philosophy, which holds that the legitimate authority of any government is derived from the consent of the people it governs.
-The inverse is also true – government should have […]
+The inverse is also true – government should have no authority over those who do not consent to […]

 Marriage rights and gun rights are often seen as vastly different issues, with one being a matter of civil rights and the other being a matter of public safety.
-However, upon closer examination, it becomes clear that these two rights are actually quite similar in nature. […]
+However, upon closer examination, it becomes clear that these two rights are actually quite similar in nature.
+Both marriage rights and gun rights are rooted in […]

 Erik Drost, CC BY 2.0 , via Wikimedia Commons

 Yesterday Tony Dungy tweeted an insensitive comment in reply to some schools in Minnesota putting feminine hygiene items in boys locker rooms.
 Dungy later deleted the tweet, and I’ll assume that he is remorseful.
-I’m sure, Dungy, who’s 18 year old son committed suicide in 2005, […]
+I’m sure, Dungy, who’s 18 year old son committed suicide in 2005, knows that GSM youth are four times as likely […]

 Rashid al-Din Ṭabib, Jami' al-Tawarikh, in the University of Edinburgh Library

 A professor was let go from her job after showing a class an artwork depicting the Prophet Muhammad.
 She is now suing her former university, alleging religious discrimination and defamation.
-The basic facts of the case are that Erika Lopez Prater taught an art history class […]
+The basic facts of the case are that Erika Lopez Prater taught an art history class where she showed an illustration of Muhammad (pictured in […]